Canoe River train crash: Crash

 Cedarside, looking westbound in the direction of Canoe River, August 2011.
 The troop train should have stopped at Cedarside siding (righthand track).

-On November 21, 1950, a westbound troop train, Passenger Extra 3538 West—consisting of the S-2-a class 2-8-2 steam locomotive 3538 and 17 cars, about half of which had wood bodies with steel underframes—was travelling from Camp Shilo, Manitoba to Fort Lewis, Washington.
+On November 21, 1950, a westbound troop train, Passenger Extra 3538 West—consisting of the S-2-a class 2-8-2 steam locomotive 3538 and 17 cars, about half of which had wooden bodies with steel underframes—was travelling from Camp Shilo, Manitoba, to Fort Lewis, Washington.
 It was carrying 23 officers and 315 men of 2nd Regiment, Royal Canadian Horse Artillery (RCHA) for deployment to the Korean War, a movement dubbed Operation Sawhorse.
 The train was moving through the Rocky Mountains on the CNR transcontinental mainline.
 CNR Train No. 2, the eastbound Continental Limited, consisted of the U-1-a class 4-8-2 steam locomotive 6004 and eleven all-steel cars and was en route from Vancouver to Montreal.

 By 1950, the CNR used the part-wooden cars only for the transportation of soldiers; other passengers were no longer carried in them.
 After the 1947 Dugald rail accident, the Board of Transport Commissioners had ordered that wooden passenger coaches not be placed between all-steel cars.
 However, under the terms of that decision, General Order Number 707, the wooden cars with steel underframes did not count as "wooden cars".

-CNR dispatcher A. E. Tisdale meant to send both trains identical orders to "meet" (get past each other) on a mostly single-track section.
+CNR dispatcher A. E. Tisdale meant to send both trains identical orders to "meet" (stop and wait for the other train to pass before proceeding) on a mostly single-track section.
 His intended order read "Psgr Extra 3538 West meet No. 2 Eng 6004 at Cedarside and No. 4 Eng 6057 Gosnell."
 (Note: Board of Railway Commissioners 1952.
 The inquiry report discusses the fact that there was no "at" before "Gosnell" in the written order, as all three men agreed the word was transmitted.
 Parsons and Atherton attributed the fact that the word "at" was not copied down to oversights on their part.)
 (Cedarside and Gosnell were sidings where trains could wait to allow opposing traffic to clear.)
 Tisdale dictated the order from his office in Kamloops, British Columbia, to Alfred John "Jack" Atherton, the operator at Red Pass Junction, for delivery to Passenger Extra 3538 West, the troop train, and to F. E. Parsons, the operator at Blue River, 89 mi westbound from Red Pass Junction, for delivery to No. 2, the Continental.
 The words "at Cedarside" did not appear in the order as copied down by Atherton to be handed to the troop train crew.
 Parsons's version of the order accorded with Tisdale's, and was passed to the Continental and to Train No. 4.
 According to Hugh A. Halliday in his history of Canadian railroad wrecks, "it would have been one man's word against the other, but the Blue River operator had been on the line at the same time.
 Parsons backed up Tisdale's version of events; Atherton would be cast firmly as the culprit in this affair."